 Dr Jessica Patterson

 My research concerns the intellectual history of the long eighteenth century, including religious, philosophical, and political thought.
 My published work to date has focused on the Enlightenment and empire in India in the long eighteenth century.
 I am particularly interested in the presentation, by East India Company writers, of Indian philosophy, religion and history.
-My forthcoming monograph, Religion, Enlightenment and Empire: British Interpretations of Hinduism in the Eighteenth Century (with Cambridge University Press), looks at the production and reception of British constructions of Hinduism.
+My monograph, Religion, Enlightenment and Empire: British Interpretations of Hinduism in the Eighteenth Century (Cambridge University Press, 2021), looks at the production and reception of British constructions of Hinduism.
 Taking a series of influential 'Company' writers, it traces the attachment of their work to enlightenment religious thought, as well as the ideologies and material politics of empire.
 My latest project concerns the relationship between Britain's turn to empire and British radical political thought in the 1780s-1820s.

 I lecture on the history of political thought in the eighteenth and nineteenth centuries, primarily for Part I Paper 20 and Part II Paper 4.
 I also teach the history of international political thought on Part II, Paper 6, 'States Between States'.
 I supervise for the MPhil in Political Thought and Intellectual History, particularly on topics that concern British enlightenment thought or the politics of empire in C.18th & C19th.